Piero24/B.R.I.O.S./docs/FAQ.md

 ### Can I monitor multiple devices?

-Currently, Bleissant monitors one device at a time.
+Currently, B.R.I.O.S. monitors one device at a time.
 Multi-device support is planned for a future release.

 ### How do I view logs?